Botanical Ingredient

 Why We Use It

 Dill is another cool-season herb that fills the winter garden beautifully.
 The feathery fronds are almost impossibly delicate looking, but the plant itself is surprisingly productive in Tallahassee's mild winters.
 I was drawn to it first for its traditional calming history — the Old Norse root of the word means 'to lull,' and that etymology is not accidental.
-In practice, I grow it because it extends the medicinal garden through the cooler months and because watching it establish each fall has become one of my favorite seasonal moments in the garden.
+In practice, I grow it because it extends the botanical garden through the cooler months and because watching it establish each fall has become one of my favorite seasonal moments in the garden.